ZuBB/portage3/issues.md

     + ```CREATE TABLE time_test (my_date timestamp)```
     + [strict types](http://stackoverflow.com/questions/2761563/sqlite-data-types)
     + separate connections (and statements?) for read/write __do we need this?__
-    + issue with queries and specified params run from workers.
+    + issue with queries and specified params run from workers. __do we still have this?__
     + separate table for repos parent dir
 * logger
     + ...